COVID-19 on Campus

 Visits to University Health Services are by appointment, and students should call 423-425-2266 if they feel sick and want to discuss their symptoms or schedule an appointment.

-In consultation with the COVID-19 Campus Support Team, University Housing will help coordinate self-isolation for residential students who test positive for COVID-19, have symptoms of COVID-19 or may have had close contact with a COVID-19 case.
+In consultation with the COVID-19 Campus Support Team, University Housing will help coordinate isolation for residential students who test positive for COVID-19, have symptoms of COVID-19 or quarantine for residential students who may have had close contact with a COVID-19 case.